Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: Z factors

 The Fermilab-MILC asqtad-clover heavy-light calculations are carried out at very different values for the clover quark mass than that of the $s$ quark that we have used here.
 They find, however, that the one-loop value for $\rho$ varies relatively slowly with mass, becoming even closer to 1 as the clover mass increases to that of the charm quark~\cite{Zfnalasqtad}.
 Their most recent paper on $B$ meson decay constants~\cite{Bazavov:2011aa} with Fermilab heavy quarks and asqtad light quarks uses gluon field configurations with similar lattice spacing values to those used here.
 They take the uncertainty from missing higher order terms in the perturbative expansion of $\rho$ as 0.1$\alpha_s^2$ with $\alpha_s$ taken as $\alpha_V(2/a)$ on the fine lattices.
 This gives a 0.7\% uncertainty from missing higher orders in the perturbative matching of the heavy-light current.

 Although at first sight this uncertainty looks very small for an $\mathcal{O}(\alpha_s)$ calculation we can see from our results that it is in fact reasonable, provided that the H-cl one-loop calculation gives a very similar result to the asqtad-cl one-loop coefficient.
-This uncertainty is compatible with the difference we see between our nonperturbative results and the one-loop perturbation theory (for asqtad-cl).
+This uncertainty is compatible with the difference we see between our nonperturbative results and the one-loop perturbation theory (for asqtad-cl), allowing for discretisation effects in the nonperturbative results.

 In Appendix~\ref{appendix:nrqcd} we show how this approach to the determination of renormalisation constants also works when the heavy quark uses the NRQCD formalism.
 For an NRQCD-light current the division by the square root of the $Z$ factor for the vector light-light current removes sizeable effects in the one-loop coefficients associated with the light quark formalism for clover and asqtad light quarks; no such effect is present, or correction needed, for the NRQCD quark.
 Defining the heavy-light $Z$ factor using eq.~(\ref{eq:zhl}) then reduces the one-loop coefficient in the perturbative piece of the $Z$ factor from around 0.3 to around 0.05, with an associated reduction in perturbative uncertainty, given the evidence shown here.
 For NRQCD-HISQ currents the method is no longer useful since neither NRQCD nor HISQ has significant `wavefunction renormalisation' effects and the one-loop coefficients in $Z$ are around 0.05 without the use of eq.~(\ref{eq:zhl}).